convisoappsec/conviso-docs/docs/integrations/circleci.md

 ## Variables Setup

-Authentication between the flow CLI tool and the platform takes place through an API key.
+Authentication between the CLI tool and the platform takes place through an API key.
 For this to happen in a safe way, it is recommended to use the **Variables** of Pipeline.
 They can be defined by project or else by context.

 ### Project Variables Setup